HomeEditor's PickMost Effective Cybersecurity Strategy For A Small Business

 There are two simple things that every small business needs to implement.
 Once these are in place, they can begin building an effective strategy.

 If you don’t have anything else, you should have backups.
 Anything in a network, or even an entire network, can be replaced.
 Data, however, cannot.
-Your client list, their files, accounts receivable entries or anything needed for the business to operate should be backed up.
+Your client list, their files, accounts receivable entries, or anything else needed for the business to operate should be backed up.

-After backups is MFA.
-With MFA ,you don’t have to rely so much on the ability of you or your staff to detect a phishing email.
-NIt also helps in the event that usernames and passwords are leaked online due to the fault of a service provider.
+After backups are MFA, with MFA, you don’t have to rely so much on your or your staff’s ability to detect a phishing email.
+It also helps if usernames and passwords are leaked online due to the fault of a service provider.

 1. Sean Nguyen – Director of Internet Advisor